KQM-git/TCL/equipment/weapons/catalysts.md

 | HP% | 9% - 41.3% |

 * HP regeneration is based off the Max HP of the character being healed, not the max HP of the character equipped with **Prototype Amber** - [Reens#9389](../../evidence/equipment/weapons.md#prototype-amber-healing-clarification)
-* HP renegeration does not stack when multiple characters use Prototype Amber.
+* HP regeneration does not stack when multiple characters use Prototype Amber.
 The second one overrides the first one.
+* HP regeneration is affected by Healing Bonus and Incoming Healing Bonus - [RoaringMeow#2437](/evidence/equipment/artifacts#maiden-beloved)
 {% endtab %}

 {% tab title="Details" %}